 Where can I apply for Medicaid, Medicare, or Commercial Insurance?

-If you need assistance with Medicare—application, picking a plan, questions on medications, etc., you can find that information here:
+If you need assistance with Medicare—application, picking a plan, questions on medications, etc., you can find that information by clicking here.

 If you do not qualify for Medicare or Medicaid and do not have health insurance through an employer, you can look into Marketplace plans.
-The website for these policies can be found at:
+These policies can be found by clicking here.